 According to an old adage, an ounce of prevention is worth a pound of cure — and we could not agree more.
 That is why we offer an extensive array of preventive services, all of which are designed to help you maintain your oral health for the months, years, and decades to come.
-Your efforts to attend regular preventive appointments will help you feel good now, and they may save you significant time and money down the road.
+Your efforts to attend regular appointments for preventive dentistry in Westborough, MA will help you feel good now, and they may save you significant time and money down the road.

 The American Dental Association recommends that everyone visits their dentist at least once every six months for a checkup and cleaning.
 At these appointments, we perform a thorough examination of the mouth and look for any signs of developing oral health problems, such as cavities or gum disease.
 We also provide you with personal coaching on how to care for your teeth at home.
 Additionally, one of our hygienists will give your mouth a refreshing cleaning.